 But as we got better acquainted with him and his wife, we started noticing a disturbing trend in the way they related to one another.
 They would often make disparaging remarks about the other in public.

 At first, it seemed cute.
 Their comments seemed playful and humorous.
 Everyone laughed.
 But over time, they became more and more pointed, thinly masking their frustration with one another.

 Conversely, I noticed that Sam Moore, my predecessor at Thomas Nelson, always spoke highly of his wife.
 He would often say, “I hate to leave her in the morning, and I can’t wait to see her in the evening.”
-They have been married now for nearly 60 years.
+They have been married nearly sixty years now.
 Last time Gail and I were with them, they were holding hands.
 It was obvious they were still in love.

 This is important for at least five reasons: